LeeviT/thpc-project/README.md

 # thpc-project
-Parallel SOR algorithm for solving Poisson's equation in two dimensions
+Parallel SOR algorithm for solving Poisson's equation in two dimensions.
+Will be using MPI and OpenMP.